gdcollect/route-binder/README.md

 });
 ```

-Let's make sure that it actually belongs to the authenticated user
+Now ensure that it actually belongs to the authenticated user

 ```php
 Route::bind('auth_post', function($post_id) {